home-assistant/home-assistant.io/source/_components/mochad.markdown

 ---
 layout: page
-title: "Mochad"
+title: "mochad"
-description: "Instructions on how to integrate Mochad into Home Assistant."
+description: "Instructions on how to integrate mochad into Home Assistant."
 date: 2016-10-20 17:09
 sidebar: true
 comments: false